mthorrell/gbnet/README.md

 ### Hazard Survival

 `HazardSurvivalModel` combines gradient-boosted hazard functions with a `HazardIntegrator` that performs continuous-time trapezoidal integration.
 Static covariates are automatically expanded, while longitudinal covariates can be supplied directly.
 The integrator returns survival curves, last-period hazard values, and expected survival times for each unit.
+See [this notebook](https://github.com/mthorrell/gbnet/blob/main/examples/hazard_survival_example.ipynb) for a worked example.

 ```python
 import numpy as np